Kailoren/EDMM/README.md

 # Elite Dangerous Mining Mapper
-A Stream Deck plugin for Elite Dangerous miners: screenshot your best asteroids while you mine, automatically organized by system/body/ring so you can find them again next time you're at the same hotspot.
+A Stream Deck plugin for Elite Dangerous that allows you to screenshot your best asteroids while you mine, automatically organized by system/body/ring so you can find them again next time you're at the same hotspot.
 Includes a built-in html viewer with drawing/text annotation tools and per-shot notes.